UG3 Project: Group-Based Mindfulness for Patients With Chronic Low Back Pain in the Primary Care Setting (OPTIMUM)

 NIH Institute Providing Oversight: National Center for Complementary and Integrative Health (NCCIH)

 Project Scientist: Luke Stoeckel, PhD (National Institute on Aging [NIA])

-- Primary Hypothesis: patients in OPTIMUM will have significantly improved pain intensity and interference as measured by the PEG composite score at completion of the program and 6- and 12-months later, as compared to PCP Usual Care.
+- Primary hypothesis: Patients in OPTIMUM will have significantly improved pain intensity and interference as measured by the PEG composite score at completion of the program and 6 and 12 months later compared with PCP usual care.

-- Hypothesis 2: patients in OPTIMUM will have significantly improved psychological function at completion of the program and 6- and 12-months later, as compared to PCP Usual Care.
+- Hypothesis 2: Patients in OPTIMUM will have significantly improved psychological function at completion of the program and 6 and 12 months later compared with PCP usual care.

-- Hypothesis 3: patients in OPTIMUM will be less likely to start and more likely to reduce or stop an opioid prescription for cLBP as compared to those in PCP Usual Care.
+- Hypothesis 3: Patients in OPTIMUM will be less likely to start and more likely to reduce or stop an opioid prescription for cLBP compared with those in PCP usual care.

 Other aims of OPTIMUM include evaluating the use of healthcare resources by patients as documented in the electronic health record (EHR).
 It is expected that patients in OPTIMUM will have fewer emergency department visits, fewer hospitalizations, fewer imaging (CT/MRI), and fewer procedures (injections, surgery) than PCP usual care.
 A final aim is to evaluate the use of, satisfaction with, and integration of the OPTIMUM intervention.
 Delivering a group-based mindfulness pain program in primary care is innovative and is expected to increase the quality of and satisfaction with cLBP care.